JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

 At any time you can click on "Export Data" in the "Group" to screen to export the entire collection to a file in CSV format and email it.

 <h1 id="CleanUp"> Data Clean up</h1>
-At any time you can click on "Delete 30 day history" on the main page of the app to clear collections upto 30 days old.
+At any time you can click on "Delete 30+ day old data" on the main page of the app to clear collections upto 30 days old.
 Please note such a clean up will be permanent and you will lose all your collections upto 30 days old.
 You can also perform such a clean up group-wise.
 You can go to the "Group" page and choose to delete all collections for that group.
 It is recommended that you do such a clean up from time to time, to prevent the app from eating too much of your phone space.